 Used in the film Night at the Museum.
 In the director's commentary, it was admitted that in the scenes with Ben Stiller and Robin Williams' characters on screen together, this mechanic just seemed to fit.

 Happens quite a bit in the Star Wars prequels, except since the pace is more sedate, it dampens the energy of the scene.

-The West Wing is not above lampshading its use of the device, though: after a particularly long Walk And Talk, Josh and Sam once realize that neither of them had any idea where they had been going, and each thought he was following the other.
+The West Wing is not above lampshading its use of the device, though: as early as the fourth episode, Josh and Sam realize that neither of them had any idea where they had been going, and each thought he was following the other.
 "Let's not tell anyone about this," Josh concludes.
 Also Lampshaded during a flashback episode to their first days in the White House when Sam asks Josh, "Do you mind if I talk to you while we walk?" and Josh says that they'll have to get used to having meetings in the hallway (due to not being able to read the White House maps).

 When Will Bailey first arrives at the White House he comments to Josh that "...you get a pretty good aerobic workout talking to someone in this building."
 Josh responds that he's heard the jokes.